How to Prepare your Business for Black Friday & Cyber Monday

 If you want to reap the rewards of a successful Black Friday and Cyber Monday, then Inventory Planning, Stock Control and Stock Management are crucial.
 If you don’t organise your supply chain, you’re at risk of disappointing customers and missing out on sales.
 Every one of your channels should accurately reflect stock level.
 When you have the correct measures in place, you’ll be able to handle the spike in orders during the sales season with ease.

 One of the worst scenarios any retailer can face is an out-of-stock situation - even more so during a sale, seasonal holiday or high-volume period.
 A survey undertaken by The Global Out Of Stock Crisis had shown that 70% of UK respondents had found a product they were ready to buy online, but it was out of stock.
 To make matters worse, 26% of customers will buy from another brand if the product they want is out of stock.
 Studies have shown that the average Out of Stock rate for an SME is 8% - this rate increases to 10% if the product is promoted or discounted.
-While it might be a bit too late to implement Stock Management for this year’s Black Friday sales, you can prepare for 2019’s Black Friday sales with prof.ITplus Stock Management.
-In just a few clicks, you’ll find out what your fast moving, highly profitable goods are; these are the ones to buy in bulk for greater margins – prof.ITplus will pinpoint them for you.
+While it might be a bit too late to implement Stock Management for this year’s Black Friday sales, you can prepare for 2022’s Black Friday sales with OGL's Stock Management Solution.
+In just a few clicks, you’ll find out what your fast moving, highly profitable goods are; these are the ones to buy in bulk for greater margins – OGL Software will pinpoint them for you.
 Never keep customers waiting for their order again.
 When a company runs out of stock, it leaves customers feeling frustrated and dissatisfied.
 This can be detrimental to a business.
 Studies have shown that 91% of customers no longer want to engage with a business once they’ve had a bad experience with them.
 To see success this Black Friday and Cyber Monday, making sure you’ve got control of your stock is critical.

 Review Previous Black Friday Sales Data for Better Results

-One of the best ways to get ahead of stock control and management ahead of Black Friday, Cyber Monday and the January Sales is to review the data from previous Black Friday sales.
+One of the best ways to get ahead of stock control and management ahead of Black Friday, Cyber Monday and January Sales is to review the data from previous Black Friday sales.
 This will show you whether there were any surprises, what products sold well and the products that weren’t as popular.
 This will then help you to forecast and predict what stock you need for this year’s Black Friday sales.
-You should also take economic factors such as the weather forecast into consideration, and any other current trends that might impact you.
+You should also take economic factors such as the weather forecast into consideration and any other current trends that might impact you.

 Speaking to your suppliers and confirming that they have the stock you need before Black Friday is vital, and you should have a contingency plan in place, just in case you need more products at short notice.
 Doing so means that you can fulfil orders (which means you are keeping your customers happy) and will increase your chances of business returning.